 Larry Pascal serves as the Chair of the Americas Practice Group and Co-Chair of the International Practice Group for the firm, and has more than twenty years of experience in advising companies on their cross-border Latin American and Spanish projects, advising clients on transactions throughout Latin American and the Caribbean (as well as other parts of the world), and has traveled extensively throughout the region.

-Larry has been recognized by prestigious market watchers such as Chambers Global, USA and Latin America, Chambers and Partners, Latin Lawyer, and Latinvex for multiple years for his work in the region, particularly in the area of mergers and acquisitions and projects.
 In 2012, World Services Group selected Larry as its Member of the Year.
-Larry is also recognized in The Best Lawyers in America® for International Trade and Finance Law, 2005-2015.
+Larry is also recognized in The Best Lawyers in America® for International Trade and Finance Law, Woodward/White, Inc., 2005-2015.
 He is AV® Peer Review Rated Preeminent by Martindale-Hubbell® Law Directory.
-Additionally, he was included in the Regulatory and Finance chapters of The International Who's Who of Aviation Lawyers 2014.
-Chambers Global singled out Larry in 2014 as an "expert based abroad" for his "key role on many of the firm's regional deals."
+Additionally, he was included in the Regulatory and Finance chapters of The International Who's Who of Aviation Lawyers, Law Business Research Ltd., 2014.
+Chambers Global, Chambers & Partners, 2014 singled out Larry for his "key role on many of the firm's regional deals."

 Larry has extensive experience in the energy and infrastructure, financial services, and real estate.
 He also publishes and speaks extensively on cross-border developments, serving for many years as the author of the South American energy chapter for the Matthew Bender treatise entitled Energy Law and Transactions.
 He has also served as an adjunct law professor at SMU School of Law, and been invited to speak at a variety of law schools and MBA Programs in the United States, including Duke, the University of Texas at Dallas, Louisiana State University, and the University of Kansas on a variety of topics pertaining to Latin America.